 It’s worth insuring your dog if you don’t think that you’d be able to cover the cost of their medical care.
 It's worth bearing in mind that pet injury, illness or health conditions can be expensive for dogs of any age.

 The risk of illness or injury is more likely as dogs get older.
 Some common conditions include:

 - Cysts – or fatty lumps

 - Eye site problems or blindness

-A good insurance policy should help you cover the cost of any medical treatment your dog might need.
+A good insurance policy should help you cover the cost of most medical treatments your dog might need.

 Is there an age limit for pet insurance?

 If your pet is insured and you’re paying your premiums, you should find most policies will cover your dog’s lifespan.

 If you’re starting a policy, you might find your insurer sets a minimum and maximum age limit.
 The minimum age is usually around 8 weeks, though some providers go as low as 6 weeks.

 Some firms don’t set a maximum age limit, others may not insure dogs that are older than 5 years old.
 If in doubt, check in with the insurer.